unofficialmonzocommunity/Code-of-Conduct/README.md

 tldr; users receive two warnings (the second stronger), then an appropriate action, and following offences will result in removal.

-Alerting us 🙋
+# Alerting us 🙋

-If you see a community post which breaches these guidelines, please flag it to make one of the team aware.
+If you see a post which breaches these guidelines, please flag it to make one of the team aware.
 Here’s how -

-Click the three dots (...) on the post. threedots
-Tap the flag. flag
-Select a reason, and click Flag Post. flagpostoptions Posts that are flagged by several members of the community are automatically hidden until the author or a member of the team has reviewed it.

-On Slack, you can alert us by writing @mods in the chat.
+You can alert us by writing @mods in the chat.

 If you experience abuse, harassment, discrimination, or feel unsafe, let a moderator know as soon as possible.

-Richard Cook (richardcook@monzo.com)
-Naji Esiri (naji@monzo.com)
-Simon Balmain (simonb@monzo.com)
+James Sherlock - @James Sherlock
+Cameron Chalmers - @Cameron
+James Billingham - @James Billingham
+Tom - @Tom M
+Mat - @Mathew

 Anything you share with moderators will be held in confidence.
 So please don’t hesitate in coming forward.

 Thanks for helping keep the Community a fun place to get involved.
 And happy posting! 💖